 Bathroom Maintenance Costs

-For this section we will break down the costs of various forms of bathroom maintenance.
-Common types of maintenance include regrouting, resealing and toilet maintenance.
+Common types of bathroom maintenance include regrouting, resealing, and toilet maintenance.

 Sealer tends to cost between £5 and £10.
 The labour cost of resealing a bath will end up at about £75 to £150.

-Toilet maintenance will cost you somewhere between £60 and £100 on average.
-This will include any supply cost.
+Toilet maintenance will, on average, cost you somewhere between £60 and £100.
+This will include any supply costs.

 Bathroom Removal Costs

-We will now analyse the reasons for and the costs of bathroom removal.
-You may want to remove a bathroom because you wish to replace an old bathroom with an entirely new one.
-Another reason is that you have several bathrooms and have decided to turn one into another room.
 Gutting and replacing an old bathroom will generally cost £300 to £500 between labour and waste removal costs.
-The waste removal costs alone will likely come to about £200 to £250 if you hire a skip.
+The waste removal costs alone will likely total about £200 to £250 if you hire a skip.

 Q: How can you clean bathroom tiles?

-A: To clean bathroom tiles, you can employ heavy-duty tile cleaners, cleaning product, lemon juice or vinegar.
+A: You can employ heavy-duty tile cleaners, cleaning product, lemon juice or vinegar to clean bathroom tiles.

 Q: How can you remove bathroom sealant?